CreeperLin/Arch2018/README.md

 Intermediate files:

-- test/test.c: copcodey of the testcase source file
+- test/test.c: copy of the testcase source file
 - test/test.om: compiled ELF file
 - test/test.data: RAM data that can be read by verilog
 - test/test.bin: RAM data in binary